pi3-141592653/VividFace/README.md

-# X2C: A Benchmark Featuring Nuanced Facial Expressions for Realistic Humanoid Imitation
+# VividFace: Real-Time and Realistic Facial Expression Shadowing for Humanoid Robots